 ||Sets the segment of the path as the host, using

-Monitor input stanzas configure Splunk Enterprise to watch all files in the
+Monitor input stanzas configure the Splunk platform to watch all files in the

 <path> or the

 <path> itself if it represents a single file.
 You must specify the input type before the path, so add three forward slashes in the path if the path includes the root directory on *nix machines.

 You can use wildcards for the path.
 See Specify input paths with wildcards.

 [monitor://<path>] <setting1> = <val1> <setting2> = <val2> ...